Medical

 Endocrine Infertility Case Study

 Endocrine infertility – a complex of hormonal disorders leading to irregular ovulation or its absence in women and impaired sperm quality in men.
-It can be based on disorders of the thyroid gland, gonads, hypothalamic-pituitary regulation.
-Treatment of endocrine infertility is to eliminate its cause, correct existing disorders and maintain a normal hormonal background.
+It can be based on disorders of the thyroid gland, gonads, and hypothalamic-pituitary regulation.
+Treatment of endocrine infertility is to eliminate its cause, correct existing disorders, and maintain a normal hormonal background.
 Normalization of impaired functions leads to the onset of pregnancy in 70-80% of cases of endocrine infertility.
-In other cases, at present, elimination of endocrine infertility by the method of IVF is considered promising.
+In other cases, at present, the elimination of endocrine infertility by the method of IVF is considered promising.

 • Causes of endocrine infertility